polite english

 5. Use the Passive Voice

-When something goes wrong in a professional setting, the passive voice becomes very important.
-The passive voice is a way to avoid naming a subject.
+When something goes wrong in a professional setting, you can use the passive voice.
+It is one way to avoid naming a subject.

 This is great for polite English because you can address an issue without putting the blame on anyone in particular.
-It’ll save you from sounding mean.
+It’ll keep you from sounding mean.

 Instead of: Jonathan gave me the wrong information.